Eye pain: Causes of pain in, around, or behind your eyes and treatment options

-Other (less common) causes of anterior eye pain, or pain "in" the eye, include:
+Less common causes of anterior eye pain (pain on or "in" the eye) include:

 Endophthalmitis, in addition to causing eye pain, causes redness, swollen eyelids and decreased vision.
-If you have these symptoms after cataract surgery or other eye surgery, see your eye doctor immediately.
+If you have these symptoms after cataract surgery or other eye surgery, see an eye doctor immediately.

 Common causes of pain behind the eyes are migraine headaches and sinus infections.